jlechem/filesort/readme.md

 The only build requirement is a C++ compiler that supports C++17.
 I have tested using Visual Studio 2019 and GCC 13.2.0.

 ## Building
-* Windows - Open the solution file in Visual Studio and build accordingly.
+* Windows - Open the filesort.sln solution file in Visual Studio and build accordingly.
 * Unix/Linux - In the filesort directory is a MAKEFILE, this should be used to build the project.
-Note it is currently set to GCC, clang etc. have not been tested,
+Note it is currently set to GCC, clang etc. have not been tested, The following make commands are supported
+  `make`
+  `make clean`
+  `make install`